ownport/pyactors/docs/introduction.md

 Home page, http://www.gevent.org/

 **greenlet** A `greenlet` is a small independent pseudo-thread.
 Think about it as a small stack of frames; the outermost (bottom) frame is the initial function you called, and the innermost frame is the one in which the greenlet is currently paused.
 You work with greenlets by creating a number of such stacks and jumping execution between them.
 Jumps are never implicit: a greenlet must choose to jump to another greenlet, which will cause the former to suspend and the latter to resume where it was suspended.
-Jumping between greenlets is called `switching`.
+Jumping between greenlets is called `switching`.s

 Home page, http://greenlet.readthedocs.org/en/latest/